CI-Dominik/pp3-management-system/README.md

 ## Unfixed bugs
 * When accessing the list of scrollable data, the user first needs to enter 0 to cancel the scrolling before the value can be provided.
 Many versions were tried but no solution was found to that problem at the time of deployment.
 This issue needs to be addressed in the future.
+* When left unattented for a long time, the Heroku window freezes and needs to be restarted.
+No fix has been found at the moment of deployment.

 ---